-For anomalies, tests and radiologs pages there is also a respective history page where the user can see all the inputs previously taken.
-This history can be observed in list or map format at left and middle of figure 4.7.
-It is also possible to filter information with a click on the dropdown seen at the same screens.
-This allows the user to find quickly, for example, an Internet related anomaly.
+For anomalies, tests and radiologs pages there is also a respective history page where the user can see all the inputs previously submitted.
+This history can be observed in list or map format on the left and middle of figure 4.7.
+It is also possible to filter information with a click on the dropdown, also illustrated on the figure.
+This allows the user to quickly find, for example, an Internet related anomaly.
 With a tap on a specific anomaly, also depicted at the right side of the figure below, the app shows a detailed information about it with the feedback reported previously and information about the local with a map below containing only that specific anomaly on it.